What to know about the stunning disclosure of a draft Supreme Court opinion that could spell the end of national abortion rights - Local News 8

 Notably, the opinion is a draft and the court’s votes are not final until the formal opinions are officially released.
 Drafts are often amended and changed based on the input of the other justices.
 In some instances, justices have switched sides before an opinion is issued, such as when Chief Justice John Roberts flipped and saved Obamacare in 2012.

 The opinion in the case in question, Dobbs v.
-Jackson, is a challenge to Mississippi’s 15-week abortion ban.
+Jackson Women’s Health Organization, is a challenge to Mississippi’s 15-week abortion ban.
 The state had asked the justices to use the case to reverse the 1973 Roe v.
 Wade ruling — and the 1992 Planned Parenthood v.
 Casey ruling upholding Roe — that together guarantee a right to an abortion before a fetus is viable.

 What does the draft mean immediately for abortion rights?